uxhadr/Active-Directory/README.md

 Next I opened `Desktop 1` and instead of signing in as the Administrator, I now signed in using the helpdesk account that I created earlier in the lab.

 # Group Policy
+I started by creating a new Windows 10 VM on virtualbox.
+I logged into the helpdesk account and opened AD Users and Computers.
+I right-cllicked on my doamin name > New > Organizational Unit.
+For the name I put in `HR`.
+I right-clicked on Users > New > User.
+I named my new User `John` and created a new password for him.
+I then cliked on John's name and moved him into the HR folder/OU.
+Next I created a New OU and named it `IT` then I moved the helpdedk into the IT Organizational Unit.